 Check out these badminton court rules and regulations for net size and width.
-Take a look at the diagram below showing badminton court dimensions in meters.
+Take a look at the diagram below showing badminton court dimensions in metres.
 It will help you to set up a badminton playing surface for games in the United Kingdom.

-Note: Badminton court size dimensions differ for paired players.
-The line marking measures out bigger and wider doubles rules games.
+Note: The BWF official badminton rules do not govern a friendly outdoor fun game in a garden or at the beach.
+Badminton court size dimensions differ for paired players.
+The line marking measures out bigger and wider for doubles rules games.

-BWF court rules say it must measure 44 feet by 17 feet wide for a single's game (approximately 13.4 x 5.2 metres).
+BWF court rules say it must measure 44 feet by 17 feet wide for a single's game (that's approximately 13.4 x 5.2 metres).

 Simply stated, the outer side lines are in play for doubles only and therefore out of play for singles games.